content-left-bg.png

 • how to support the arrangement to ensure their colleague is set up for success.

-• refused (on reasonable grounds).
-The manager, principal or supervisors’ decision must be recorded in the relevant section of the flexible work arrangement application and agreement form.
+• record the decision in the relevant section of the flexible work arrangement online and agreement form and state if the application was:

 • refused (on reasonable grounds).